-At Parkland Kennels, we have a large professional team of trainers responsible for dog training classes & dog obedience training in Edmonton.
-Parkland Kennels and our students proudly and successfully compete at all levels in the Canadian Kennel Club, United Kennel Club, and North American Hunt to Retrieve Association.
+At Parkland Kennels, we have a large professional team of trainers responsible for dog training classes and dog obedience training in Edmonton.
+Our team and our students proudly and successfully compete at all levels in the Canadian Kennel Club, United Kennel Club.

-Before our boarding facilities were built, we bred purebred registered Labrador Retrievers and trained and trialed our own dogs in CKC obedience and hunt tests for a number of years – and we still do!
+Before we built our boarding facilities, we bred purebred registered Labrador Retrievers and trained and trialed our own dogs in CKC obedience and hunt tests for a number of years .

 Whether you own a highly pedigreed purebred dog or a lovable multi-breed, all dogs are treated to the same high-quality training.

 At Parkland Kennels, we stand behind our training programs 100% – take it from our clients.